 Subrecipients are required to obtain services supporting objectives in this plan using approved contracts and service providers.
 CISA services meeting the objectives are considered an approved service provider.
+Several of the program objectives include support for implementing CISA services.

 Information Technology and Operational Technology Modernization Review